Kansas City Police Crime Laboratory

 In the late 1970s, the laboratory was administratively absorbed as an element of the Kansas City Missouri Police Department.
 The RCL maintained its role as a regional resource and continues to provide services to a number of law enforcement agencies using the laboratory as their primary resource, or as an ancillary resource, for forensic services.
 The lab was the first metropolitan regional crime laboratory to be accredited in 1985.

 The laboratory has grown in size and complexity over the years and has graduated from a unit within the KCPD to its own division.
 The staff of the laboratory now numbers in excess of 70 persons.
-The Kansas City Police Crime Library is an accredited laboratory and participates as a member of the Missouri State crime lab system.
+The Kansas City Police Crime Laboratory is an accredited laboratory and participates as a member of the Missouri State crime lab system.